JEE/Chemistry/Atomic Structure

 Solution path: identify de Broglie wavelength, write the relevant condition, eliminate impossible options, and then calculate or compare.
 This solved drill is newly written to match the topic pattern without reproducing any source wording.

-Original solved drill 4: Uncertainty principle
+Original solved drill 4: Heisenberg uncertainty principle

-Original solved drill 5: Quantum numbers
+Original solved drill 5: Quantum numbers (n, l, mₗ, ms)

-Original solved drill 6: Electronic configuration
+Original solved drill 6: Orbital shapes and nodes

 5. Common Mistakes & Traps